OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-12.md

 ## Judges 12:1

-The Ephraimite forces were called out, and they crossed over to Zaphon.
-They said to Jephthah, “Why did you go to fight the Ammonites without calling us to go with you?
-We’re going to burn down your house over your head.”
+The men of Ephraim were called out, and they crossed over to Zaphon.
+They said to Jephthah, “Why did you go to fight the Ammonites without inviting us to go with you?
+We will burn your house down on you!”

 ## Judges 12:2

-Jephthah answered them, “I and my people were engaged in a great struggle with the Ammonites, and although I called, you didn’t save me out of their hands.
+Jephthah replied, “I and my people were in a significant conflict with the Ammonites, and I did call you, but you did not rescue me from their hands.

 ## Judges 12:3

-When I saw that you wouldn’t help, I took my life in my hands and crossed over to fight the Ammonites, and the Lord gave me the victory over them.
-Now why have you come up today to fight me?”
+When I realised you would not help, I risked my life and crossed over to fight the Ammonites, and the Lord gave me victory over them.
+So why have you come today to fight against me?”

 ---

 ## Judges 12:4

-Jephthah then called together the men of Gilead and fought against Ephraim.
-The Gileadites struck them down, because the Ephraimites had said, “You Gileadites are renegades from Ephraim and Manasseh.”
+Jephthah then gathered the men of Gilead and fought against Ephraim.
+The Gileadites defeated Ephraim because they had said, “You Gileadites are fugitives in the midst of Ephraim and Manasseh.”

 ## Judges 12:5

-The Gileadites captured the fords of the Jordan leading to Ephraim, and whenever a survivor of Ephraim said, “Let me cross over,” the men of Gilead would ask him, “Are you an Ephraimite?”
+The Gileadites seized the fords of the Jordan leading to Ephraim, and whenever a survivor of Ephraim said, “Let me cross over,” the men of Gilead would ask him, “Are you an Ephraimite?”
 If he replied, “No,”

 ## Judges 12:6

-they said, “All right, say ‘Shibboleth.’”
-If he said “Sibboleth,” because he could not pronounce the word correctly, they seized him and killed him at the fords of the Jordan.
+they would say, “Please say ‘Shibboleth.’”
+If he said, “Sibboleth,” because he could not pronounce it correctly, they would seize him and kill him at the fords of the Jordan.
+At that time, forty-two thousand Ephraimites fell.
-Forty-two thousand Ephraimites were killed at that time.

----

 ## Judges 12:7

-Jephthah led Israel six years.
-Then he died and was buried in a town in Gilead.
+Jephthah judged Israel for six years.
+Then Jephthah the Gileadite died and was buried in a town in Gilead.

 ---

 ## Judges 12:8

-After him, Ibzan of Bethlehem led Israel.
+After him, Ibzan of Bethlehem judged Israel.

 ## Judges 12:9

 He had thirty sons and thirty daughters.
-He gave his daughters in marriage to those outside his clan, and for his sons he brought in thirty young women as wives from outside his clan.
-Ibzan led Israel for seven years.
+He gave his daughters in marriage outside his clan and brought in thirty young women as wives for his sons from outside his clan.
+Ibzan judged Israel for seven years.

 ## Judges 12:10

 Then Ibzan died and was buried in Bethlehem.

----

 ## Judges 12:11

-After him, Elon the Zebulunite led Israel ten years.
+After him, Elon the Zebulunite judged Israel for ten years.

 ## Judges 12:12

-Then Elon died and was buried in Aijalon in the land of Zebulun.
+Then Elon the Zebulunite died and was buried at Aijalon in the land of Zebulun.

----

 ## Judges 12:13

-After him, Abdon son of Hillel, from Pirathon, led Israel.
+After him, Abdon son of Hillel, the Pirathonite, judged Israel.

 ## Judges 12:14

-He had forty sons and thirty grandsons, who rode on seventy donkeys.
-He led Israel for eight years.
+He had forty sons and thirty grandsons who rode on seventy donkeys.
+He judged Israel for eight years.

 ## Judges 12:15

-Then Abdon son of Hillel died and was buried at Pirathon in Ephraim, in the hill country of the Amalekites.
+Then Abdon son of Hillel died and was buried at Pirathon in the land of Ephraim, in the hill country of the Amalekites.